 - Ice thickness inversion

-- Using the mass-balance data computed above and relying on mass-conservation considerations, an estimate of the ice flux along each glacier cross-section can be computed. by making assumptions about the shape of the cross-section (parabolic or rectangular) and using the physics of ice flow, the model computes the thickness of the glacier along the flowlines and the total volume of the glacier (Fig. e).
+- Using the mass-balance data computed above and relying on mass-conservation considerations, an estimate of the ice flux along each glacier grid point cross-section is computed by making assumptions about the shape of the cross-section (parabolic, rectangular or trapezoid).
+Using the physics of ice flow and the shallow ice approximation, the model then computes the thickness of the glacier along the flowlines and the total volume of the glacier (Fig. e).

 - Glacier evolution